JuergenGutsch/blog/_source/_posts/2016-08-04-add-http-header-to-static-files-in-aspnetcore.md

 app.UseStaticFiles();
 ~~~

-This extension method has to overloads.
+This extension method has two overloads.
 One of them needs a `StaticFileOptions` instance, which is our friend in this case.
 This options has a property called `OnPrepareResponse` of type `Action<StaticFileResponseContext>`.
 Inside this Action, you have access to the `HttpContext` and many more.
 Let's see how it looks like to set the cache life time to 12 hours:

 ~~~ csharp
 app.UseStaticFiles(new StaticFileOptions()